ri-unipr/ress/README.md

 * --tc or --zi, depending on the index that one wants to use (Tc or zI)
 * --comp_on:0/1

-To run the tools, edit and use Python the ress.py script (in the scripts/ folder):
+To run the tools, edit and use the ress.py script (in the scripts/ folder):

 * python ress.py